Wireless keyboards are the norm now for most computer users.

 Did you ever stop to ask yourself can wireless keyboards be hacked?

-Anyone telling you otherwise either doesn’t know what they’re talking about, or they’re an idiot.
+Anyone telling you otherwise either doesn’t know what they’re talking about.

 Wireless keyboards can most definitely be hacked.

 And it can be done from hundreds of feet away if the hacker used a drone to bounce their signal off.

 Here’s a pretty exhaustive whitepaper on the subject of RF device security risks from the team at Bastille.

 Data entered with a wired keyboard can also be hacked.

 But that means using a virus, a physical device like a key logger, or a combination of the two.

 Something else you probably didn’t consider is the additional software you need to get your wireless keyboard up and running.

 Windows 7 onward does a pretty decent job detecting USB keyboards.